kobi-hari-courses/1906-dev-geek-week-advanced-angular/README.md

 - Kobi Hari - hari@applicolors.com

 ## What will you find here?
+Here you can find the projects, and the documentation, that we provided during the sessions.
 These are the projects in this repository.
 ### Legend:
 - **Basic** - Was introduced on the "Basic Angular" session on Monday